Author: Marek Herde <marek.herde@uni-kassel.de>

 Feature matrix representing the samples.

-y : array-like of shape (n_samples,) or (n_samples, n_outputs)
+y : array-like of shape (n_samples, n_annotators)

-missing labels are represented the attribute `missing_label`.
+missing labels are represented via `missing_label`.

-sample_weight : array-like of shape (n_samples,) or\
+sample_weight : array-like of shape (n_samples, n_annotators)

 It contains the weights of the training samples' class labels.